Topophilia: History of the term

 Alan Watts's autobiography, In My Own Way (1972), starts with the sentence: "Topophilia is a word invented by the British poet John Betjeman for a special love for peculiar places."
 But it was W. H. Auden who used the term in his 1948 introduction to John Betjeman's poetry book Slick but Not Streamlined, stressing that the term "has little in common with nature love" but depended upon a landscape infused with a sense of history.
 The term later appeared in the French philosopher Gaston Bachelard's highly influential The Poetics of Space (1958).
 Yi-Fu Tuan employed the term for the feeling-link between person and place as part of his development of a humanistic geography.
 James W. Gibson, in his book A Reenchanted World (2009) also argues that topophilia or "love of place" is a biologically based, close cultural connection to place.
 Gibson says that such connections mostly have been destroyed in modernity but argues that "more and more people are trying to reinvent them."

 In relation to local sports

-Mike Cronin in his article "Enshrined in Blood the Naming of Gaelic Athletic Association Grounds and Clubs" (The Sports Historian, 18, 1) has noted the opportunities sport stadia have for topophilia.
-Referring to the work of sports geographer John Bale, he cites five metaphors that make stadiums particularly topophilic: